vasanthk/InView-jQuery-Plugin/README.md

 Watch elements on the page and fire a callback function when it is viewed.
 Note: jQuery selector should match only one element on the page.

+License: Do What The F*ck You Want To Public License (WTFPL)